The General Staff of the AFU updated the losses of the Russian army in the war against Ukraine — online.ua

 Points of attention

-- The Russian army has suffered substantial losses in the war against Ukraine, with 1,050 soldiers lost in just 24 hours.
+- The General Staff of the Armed Forces of Ukraine reported that 1,150 Russian soldiers were killed and wounded in battles against Ukrainian forces within 24 hours.

-- Over three years of full-scale invasion, the enemy's combat losses have reached a staggering total of over 868,230 soldiers.
+- Additionally, Ukrainian soldiers destroyed 69 artillery systems, 141 drones, and 140 enemy vehicles, showcasing the significant impact of the conflict.

-- The General Staff of the Armed Forces of Ukraine reported losses not only in soldiers but also in various military equipment such as tanks, armored vehicles, aircraft, and more.
+- The total combat losses of the Russian Federation in the war with Ukraine include personnel, tanks, armored vehicles, artillery systems, aircraft, and more, highlighting the extent of the military engagements.

 This was reported by the General Staff of the Armed Forces of Ukraine.